Permanent Record: Al in the Box

-Permanent Record: Al in the Box is a four disc compilation box set of songs by "Weird Al" Yankovic, released on September 27, 1994.
+Permanent Record: Al in the Box is a four-disc compilation box set of songs by "Weird Al" Yankovic, released on September 27, 1994.
 The album, released by Scotti Brothers Records so that the label could make monetary projections for the fiscal year, collects Yankovic's favorite songs from his first eight studio albums.
-The collection also includes alternate versions of "My Bologna", "Happy Birthday", "UHF" and the new single, "Headline News", a parody of "Mmm Mmm Mmm Mmm" by Crash Test Dummies.
-It peaked at number 104 on the Billboard Hot 100.
+The collection also includes alternate versions of "My Bologna", "Happy Birthday", "UHF", and the new single, "Headline News", a parody of "Mmm Mmm Mmm Mmm" by Crash Test Dummies.
+It peaked at number four on the Billboard Bubbling Under Hot 100 chart.

 The collection was met with mostly positive critical reviews, with many appreciating the gathering of some of Yankovic's best works.
 However, the box set was not a high seller, and near the end of the 1990s, it ranked as Yankovic's least-purchased album.
-In 2006, due to a mishap by Volcano Records, the artwork for the set was lost, and the collection went out of print.
-Yankovic refused to scan existing copies of the album to make new ones, fearing that it would lead to an inferior product.
+In 2006, due to a mishap by Volcano Records, the artwork for the set was lost.
+Because Yankovic refused to scan existing copies of the album to make new ones, fearing that it would lead to an inferior product, the physical set is now out of print.
 Yankovic would later release a second box set called Squeeze Box: The Complete Works of "Weird Al" Yankovic in 2017.

 Production

 Release and music

-While Yankovic was writing the original songs for a new album—which would later be released in 1996 as Bad Hair Day—his label, Scotti Brothers Records, insisted that he release a new record in order to meet monetary projections for the fourth fiscal quarter of the year.
+While Yankovic was writing the original songs for a new album—which would later be released in 1996 as Bad Hair Day—his label, Scotti Brothers Records, insisted that he release a new record to meet monetary projections for the fourth fiscal quarter of the year.
 Yankovic, however, explained that he would be unable to finish a new record in time, so his label decided to release a box set that eventually was named Permanent Record: Al in the Box.
 The label then stipulated that Yankovic would need to at least record a new single to promote the box set.
 Yankovic complied, producing the parody "Headline News", a spoof of "Mmm Mmm Mmm Mmm" by Crash Test Dummies, which would also appear on his second greatest hits album.

 While most of the songs that appear on this record can be found on Yankovic's first eight studio albums, there are several unique inclusions.
 The version of "My Bologna" is the Capitol Records single version, which only featured the accordion and Yankovic's voice.
 Early pressings of the album included the incorrect version of "My Bologna", but this was later rectified in subsequent pressings.
 The version of "Happy Birthday" included was previously released on the 1981 independent Another One Rides the Bus EP.
 Finally, the third disc contains the single edit of "UHF" as opposed to the lengthier version available on UHF – Original Motion Picture Soundtrack and Other Stuff; this was done because Yankovic figured that "fans would appreciate having both versions available."